xbhuang1994/nebulas-unity-sdk/README.md

 # nebulas-unity-sdk
-Multi-platform Unity implementation (WebGL is not supported at this time) Help Unity game developers quickly access the Nebulas network to unlock levels, recharge payments, and trade items.
+Multi-platform Unity implementation (WebExtensionWallet is not supported at this time) Help Unity game developers quickly access the Nebulas network to unlock levels, recharge payments, and trade items.

 ## Interface